Is Chapter 7 Bankruptcy the Right Option for You?

 Such an adjustment would either reduce the debt or extend the time for repayment, if not a more comprehensive reorganization.
 Sole proprietorships may also be eligible for relief under Chapter 13 of the Bankruptcy Code.

-Don't File If: You Are Already Planning to Repay Debts
+Don't File If: You Are Already Planning To Repay Debts

 Don't File If: You Make Too Much Money

-• 25% of your nonpriority unsecured debt (as long as that amount is at least $6,000)
+• 25% of your nonpriority unsecured debt, or $9,075, whichever is greater

 Creditors may want to prevent you from going into bankruptcy if they calculate that a bankruptcy filing will reduce the amount of the debt that will be repaid to them.
 Some creditors may agree to modify the terms of debt accordingly.